Luminova Framework

 Application Version

 app.version (string)Indicates the current version of the application.
-Useful for debugging, updates, asset tagging, and compatibility tracking.
+Used internally when generating static page caches and other internal reference.

 Examples